Get started with web components and Lit

 Create custom events

 Any DOM node in your web component can create and dispatch events.
-In Form plugins, custom events are used to tell Nintex Automation Cloud the plugin's value has changed and should be stored.
-See Store a value in an output variable.
+In Form plugins, custom events are used to tell Nintex Automation Cloud the plugin's value has changed and should be stored, or notify Form rules of other updates, such as a value validation.

 1. Create a custom event, specifying the event type and options.